 Many organizations have begun to take the steps toward compliance but have unidentified holes in their plan.
 They’re re-writing privacy policies without making them actionable — changing internal procedures without consulting or training their employees, saving all of the information they can to “err on the side of caution”, defining retention policies with no means to actually implement them – you get the idea.

 There are easy-to-use-and-implement tools that can help plug these information management holes in the organization.
 Not utilizing the best available tools – software solutions, consultants, information governance professionals and experts – will undermine even a well-intentioned information management plan in short order.
-When a situation arises (such as an audit, litigation, or a subject access request) that requires an organization to demonstrate their diligences in governing their precious information assets, a half-hearted approach will inevitably bring little comfort.
+When a situation arises (such as an audit, litigation, or a subject access request) that requires an organization to demonstrate their diligence in governing their precious information assets, a half-hearted approach will inevitably bring little comfort.

 On the Horizon

 Privacy, transparency, and integrity through improved information governance are not vague, unattainable aspirations.
 They are achievable goals that can be realized through a combination of technology, process, and culture change.
 Products like everteam.discover, everteam.policy, and everteam.archive can be key technology enablers to help organizations begin this important journey.
-Everteam products allow organizations to analyze files, connect to applications housing structured and unstructured information, discover and remediate dark data, apply coherent and consistent retention policies, decommission legacy apps, and migrate information, promoting higher levels of compliance and privacy.
+Everteam products allow organizations to analyze files, connect to applications housing structured informatoin and unstructured data, discover and remediate dark data, apply coherent and consistent retention policies, decommission legacy apps, and migrate information, promoting higher levels of compliance and privacy.
 For 30 years, Everteam’s commitment to information governance has helped many of the world’s leading organizations pave a solid and lasting path to privacy and compliance, promoting customer trust, loyalty, and continued growth.